Overview

 # Filtering

-See how to use Elasticsearch filters and how to create Elasticsearch custom filters in the Filters chapter.
+See how to use Elasticsearch filters and how to create Elasticsearch custom filters in the Elasticsearch filters documentation.

 # Creating Custom Extensions